Statistics for stochastic processes

 The student is requested to be able to set out statistical models in order to make evidence of relations among variable both for individual data and time series and devise appropriate computational algorithms for the models.
 In particular, by the end of the course, the student will know

-By comparing the results obtained in performing the statistical analysis, the student has to be able to select which variables are most significant among the ones generating the experimental data, and which model better describes the dependence among the observed phenomena, when they are correlated by a temporal evolution.
+By comparing the results obtained in performing the statistical analysis, the student has to be able to select which model better describes the dependence among the observed phenomena, when they are correlated by a temporal evolution.

 The student must be able to communicate the information got from the qualitative and quantitative analysis by using the most appropriate terminology and the most useful graphical tools, aiming to avoid possible distortions, to optimize their employment and to validate the analysis.